 But here's one thing....

-Order a Christmas advent panel as soon as it gets into shops.
+Order a Christmas advent panel BEFORE the major rush hours for holiday fabric shopping.
 You can sew later.

 Choose your favorite Christmas fabric panel, order it now - and sew later.

-Get your advent panel as soon as holiday fabrics hit the shops, and that's in the summer.
-Trust me.
+Ideally, I'd say to get your advent panel as soon as holiday fabrics hit the shops, and that's in the summer - and that ship has sailed.
+But trust me, do it now.
 Don't wait till November - by then the best ones might be all gone and I don't want you to have to wait another year to get your Christmas fabric panel. (guess how I know?)

-And it's a much better holiday pattern mix available in July.
+And it's a much better holiday pattern mix available now.

 I got this adorable Christmas panel at the very start of the summer.
-THE time to snag the best holiday prints of the year!
+(Actually, THE time to snag the best holiday prints of the year!)

 Where to get advent calendar fabric panels?